alexaandrov/stitchocker/README.md

         @services/another-service-name-in-services-alias

 # Use this if you want to forward an environment from your env config to each service
-# Once you have created the env file and specified the path in stitchocker config you can use environment in your service like this:
+# Once you have created the env file in stitchocker directory and specified the path in stitchocker config
+# you can use environment in your service like this:
 # "YOUR_SERVICE_ENV_NAME=${ENV_NAME_FROM_YOUR_PROJECT_FILE}" in service docker compose environment field
 # Also you can test services environment via command "stitchocker config" in your stitchocker project
 # Read more about environment here: https://docs.docker.com/compose/environment-variables/